Shannon O'Neill (comedian)

 Shannon Patricia O'Neill is an American comedian, actress, writer, and director who worked as the artistic director of the Upright Citizens Brigade.
 O'Neill was a regular guest on The Chris Gethard Show and has had numerous roles in film and television.
 In 2020, O'Neill appeared as Sonja Farak in How to Fix a Drug Scandal, a true crime documentary miniseries.
 In the series, O'Neill recreates Farak's court testimony using official transcripts from her grand jury trial.
+In the wake of the UCB closing, O'Neill began co-hosting the live improv show RaaaatScraps in 2021 at the Caveat theater in New York.